Skip to content

 The employee is entitled to get a written reference concerning her or his employment relationship from the employer.
 The law says the employer must provide a reference for ten years after the end of the employment relationship.

-Summer workers are also entitled to annual leave or holiday compensation.
-Holiday compensation is paid if you are unable take leave, or even if you have not accumulated any days of annual leave.
-Remember to check your holiday compensation on the payslip.
+Summer workers are also entitled to annual holiday or holiday compensation.
+Holiday compensation is paid if you are unable take holiday, or even if you have not accumulated any days of annual holiday Remember to check your holiday compensation on the payslip.
 Read more about earning annual holiday

 Check your payslip